Naturality of Heegaard Floer invariants under positive rational contact surgery: Abstract

 \section{Abstract}

-For a nullhomologous Legendrian knot in a closed contact 3-manifold $Y$ we consider a contact structure obtained by contact surgery with any rational surgery coefficient at least 1.
-We prove that in this situation the Heegaard Floer contact invariant of $Y$ is mapped by a surgery cobordism to the contact invariant of the result of contact surgery.
-In addition we characterize the \spinc structure on the cobordism that induces the relevant map.
-As a consequence we determine necessary and sufficient conditions for the nonvanishing of the contact invariant after rational surgery when $Y$ is the standard 3-sphere, generalizing previous results of Lisca-Stipsicz and Golla.
+For a nullhomologous Legendrian knot in a closed contact 3-manifold $Y$ we consider a contact structure obtained by positive rational contact surgery.
+We prove that in this situation the Heegaard Floer contact invariant of $Y$ is mapped by a surgery cobordism to the contact invariant of the result of contact surgery, and we characterize the \spinc structure on the cobordism that induces the relevant map.
+As a consequence we determine necessary and sufficient conditions for the nonvanishing of the contact invariant after rational surgery on a Legendrian knot in the standard 3-sphere, generalizing previous results of Lisca-Stipsicz and Golla.
 In fact our methods allow direct calculation of the contact invariant in terms of the rational surgery mapping cone of Ozsv\'ath and Szab\'o.
 The proof involves a construction called reducible open book surgery, which reduces in special cases to the capping-off construction studied by Baldwin.